 \section{Related Work}

-\textbf{Automatic Unit Test Generation. } Manually writing unit tests is laborious and often infeasible~\cite{chencodet,liu2024your}.
+\textbf{Automatic Unit Test Generation. } Manually writing unit tests is laborious and often infeasible~\citep{chencodet,liu2024your}.
 Consequently, past research explores automatic UT generation~\citep[][\emph{inter alia}]{king1976symbolic,cadar2008klee,holler2012fuzzing,cha2015program}.
-The advent of LLMs has spurred recent efforts in using them for UT generation~\cite{chencodet,schafer2023empirical,liu2024your}.
+The advent of LLMs has spurred recent efforts in using them for UT generation~\citep{chencodet,schafer2023empirical,liu2024your}.
 Specifically, \citet{schafer2023empirical} and \citet{liu2024your} focus on generating \emph{unit test inputs} via prompting frontier LLMs like GPT-4 and/or iterative prompting, assuming access to the \emph{gold} solution.
 In contrast, our models, trained with \method{}, generate \emph{both input-output UT pairs} based on the task description without relying on the gold implementation.
 While \citet{chencodet} also generate input-output UT pairs using standard LLM prompting, their primary focus is code generation -- \emph{not} the quality of generated UTs.
-On the other hand, we directly model the desiderata of UTs including output accuracy, and demonstrate its utility on code generation and debugging.
+In contrast, we directly model the desiderata (or quality) of UTs, and demonstrate its utility on code generation and debugging.

 \textbf{LLM Debugging. } Using LLMs for debugging faulty code, or program repair, has been extensively studied.
-Debugging approaches are divided into those training models to debug~\cite{moon2023coffee,ninext,chae2024coffee} and those providing external feedback to pretrained models~\cite{chen2023teaching,olausson2023self,zhong2024ldb}.
-Both rely on (gold) unit tests for training or feedback.
+Debugging approaches are divided into those training models to debug~\citep{moon2023coffee,ninext,chae2024coffee} and those providing external feedback to pretrained models~\citep{chen2023teaching,zhang2023self,olausson2023self,zhong2024ldb}.
+Both rely on \textit{gold} unit tests for training or feedback.
 Thus, \method{} complements both methods by providing generated unit tests when human-written tests are scarce or unavailable.
 In \cref{ssec:debug}, we introduce \debugmethod{}, a debugging pipeline that addresses noisy feedback from inaccurate unit tests through test-time scaling and backtracking.
 Moreover, in \cref{sec:results} we show that \method{}'s unit tests can effectively provide feedback to LLMs for code generation and debugging.